The Financial Technology Law Review: Portugal

 Cryptocurrencies, initial coin offerings (ICO) and security tokens

 Blockchain or distributed ledger technology is not subject to specific regulation in Portugal as a technology.
-Indeed, the regulation brought by blockchain has been essentially focused on the banking and finance sector, including cryptocurrencies and initial coin offerings (ICOs), notably in what concerns investor protection and fraud prevention.
+Indeed, the regulation brought by blockchain has been essentially focused on the banking and finance sector, including cryptocurrencies and ICOs, notably in what concerns investor protection and fraud prevention.
 There is currently no regulation on the tokenisation of assets in general (and securities in particular, such as bonds or shares), although nothing in the law seems to generally prohibit it.
-As such, in principle we see no impediment to the tokenisation of assets or credits, provided that the parties involved in a given transaction agree on the dematerialisation of such agreement or title and the underlying assets (and the corresponding representation of such assets by tokens).
-Notwithstanding, in principle it would not be applicable to those assets subject to special registration or notarisation formalities (such as real estate assets) as this would additionally entail formal legal recognition by the governmental or registration authorities of the correspondence to such dematerialised property titles to the physical or notarial reality that still has no legal framework in place for these cases.
+As such, in principle we see no impediment to the tokenisation of assets or credits, provided that the parties involved in a given transaction agree on the dematerialisation of the agreement or title and the underlying assets (and the corresponding representation of the assets by tokens).
+Notwithstanding, in principle it would not be applicable to those assets subject to special registration or notarisation formalities (such as real estate assets) as this would additionally entail formal legal recognition by the governmental or registration authorities.

-Both the BoP and the CMVM share this understanding and – like the majority of European regulators – have been pursuing a wait-and-see approach towards regulation at the European level, which has culminated in the proposal for Regulations contained in the Digital Finance Package, which will bring a broader and harmonised European framework applicable to both cryptoassets and blockchain technology.
+Both the BoP and the CMVM share this understanding and – like the majority of European regulators – have been pursuing a wait-and-see approach towards regulation at the European level, which has culminated in the proposal for regulations contained in the Digital Finance Package (notably the proposal for a Regulation on Markets in Crypto-assets (MiCA)), which will bring a broader and harmonised European framework applicable to both cryptoassets and blockchain technology.

-Until such Regulations are effectively enacted and come into force, a different case-by-case approach should be taken regarding those assets qualifying as securities, such as security tokens or other hybrid tokens comprising some security-like traits, pursuant to the European Securities and Markets Authority (ESMA)'s advice dated 9 January 2019,4 whereas cryptoassets qualifying as transferable securities (or another type of financial instrument under the Markets in Financial Instruments Directive (MiFID) II criteria) should be subject to the broader EU financial rules in this respect (including, inter alia, MiFID II, the Prospectus and Market Abuse Directives, etc.).
+Until these regulations are effectively enacted and come into force, a different case-by-case approach should be taken regarding those assets qualifying as securities, such as security tokens or other hybrid tokens comprising some security-like traits, pursuant to the European Securities and Markets Authority (ESMA) advice dated 9 January 2019,4 whereas cryptoassets qualifying as transferable securities (or another type of financial instrument under the Markets in Financial Instruments Directive (MiFID) II criteria) should be subject to the broader EU financial rules in this respect (including MiFID II and the Prospectus and Market Abuse Directives).
 Although the definition of what qualifies as a 'security' has been mostly committed to national regulation implementing EU legislation, we would expect to see the CMVM adopt the same approach as ESMA and to decide on the applicability of the legal framework applicable to securities (including that of public offerings, in the case of ICOs) on a case-by-case basis.
 An example of this approach was seen in 2018 in the context of the Bityond ICO, where the CMVM decided not to apply the public offerings regime (and the securities legal framework as a whole) after having analysed the white paper and the token's configuration and associated rights and obligations, which did not present traits similar to those of tradeable securities.

 ESMA has identified a number of concerns regarding the current financial regulatory framework as applies to cryptoassets.
 These concerns and 'gaps' fall under two categories: